-Moffat County submitted their personal property written audit plan and was current for the 2011 valuation period.
+Moffat County submitted their personal property written audit plan and was current for the 2012 valuation period.
 The number and listing of businesses audited was also submitted and was in conformance with the written audit plan.
 The following audit triggers were used by the county to select accounts to be audited:

+- Businesses in a selected area

 - Accounts with obvious discrepancies

 - New businesses filing for the first time

 - Accounts with greater than 10% change

 - Incomplete or inconsistent declarations

 - Accounts with omitted property

 - Same business type or use

-- Businesses with no deletions or additions for 2 or more years - Non-filing Accounts Best Information Available - Accounts close to the \$5,500 actual value exemption status - Accounts protested with substantial disagreement
+- Businesses with no deletions or additions for 2 or more years - Non-filing Accounts Best Information Available - Accounts close to the \$5,500 actual value exemption status - Lowest or highest quartile of value per square foot - Accounts protested with substantial disagreement